Guitar picks and tone: How your choice affects sound quality

 For celluloid guitar picks, we highly recommend Woodtone Medium Triangle Vintage Tone Picks (pictured above).
 These picks produce a warm and natural acoustic tone which sounds great in any genre of music.
 Also, the triangle shape is very comfortable and easy to grip.

-Delrin and Harder Plastics
+Delrin and harder plastics

 On the other hand, picks made from harder materials like Delrin or metal provide a brighter, more articulate sound with enhanced attack, making them ideal for blues, rock, metal, bluegrass, shredding, and much more.